itssamuelrowe/zen-website/content/docs/packages.md

 number of source files can be a part of a package, as long as they are all stored in the same directory.

-+++
-title = "Understanding Qualified Names" weight = 3
-+++
+### Understanding Qualified Names

 You can create a hierarchy of packages using a qualified name.
 We mentioned this term in the previous section without going into its details.
 A qualified name is a sequence of identifiers separated by dots.

 Here are some examples of qualified names.
 ```
 zen.core
-zen.support
+zen.net
 zen.io
-com.onecube
-com.onecube.model
-com.onecube.storage
+zen.fs
 ```

 Here is the general form of a qualified name.